 Fresh Start Substance Abuse Recovery

 A comprehensive in-house substance abuse recovery program of at least 6 months duration.
-Intake is on Wednesday at 8 a.m.
+Intake is throughout the week, Monday-Friday 9am-12 noon and 12:30-2 p.m.
+Call extension 200 for more information.

-Medical respite beds for men recovering from illness or injury.
-Contact UNM Hospital or Healthcare for the Homeless.
+Respite beds for men recovering from illness or injury.
+Contact UNM Hospital or Healthcare for the Homeless for referrals.
+Call extension 108 for more information.

-The link above charges no fees for your donation.
+The link above charges no fees for your donation through direct PayPal to PayPal transfer.

-We accept all major credit cards and debit cards through PayPal.
-Your contribution is tax deductible.
+We accept all major credit cards and debit cards through the link below and your contribution is tax deductible.

-If you would like to make a donation from a credit card, in memory of a loved one, or leave a comment for us with your donation, please use the following link:
+If you would like to make a one time or recurring gift by credit card, in memory of a loved one, or leave a comment for us with your donation, please use the following link, no PayPal required:

 To serve, with respect and compassion, the most vulnerable in our community by providing sustainable resources, services, and programs that meet the most basic needs.